Issues

 The county’s Head Start program also provides early childhood education, nutrition, health services, family support, and more.
 County commissioners play an active role in Head Start.

-As a member of Head Start’s Policy Council, I have been actively engaged in the approval its strategic plan, community assessment, and renewal of federal grant funding.
+As a member of Head Start’s Policy Council, I have been actively engaged in the approval of its strategic plan, community assessment, and renewal of federal grant funding.

 Recently, we created a new program for infants and added slots for more students.